codearc-studio/RooMate/README.md

 ---

-## Features

-- Centralized dashboard for upcoming assignments and deadlines
-- Task tracking for projects and homework
-- Simple, clean interface optimized for macOS

----

 ## How to Report Issues

 If you find a bug or have suggestions, please create a **GitHub Issue** in this repository with a clear description of the problem or feature request.